MartinThoma/lumixmaptool/docs/source/index.rst

-.. lumix_map_tool documentation master file, created by sphinx-quickstart on Sun Jan 18 11:56:56 2015.
+.. lumixmaptool documentation master file, created by sphinx-quickstart on Sun Jan 18 11:56:56 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.